klarabau/portfolio-ads/klarabaumeister-19029454-portfolip.md

 The following contents of the research plan have been made by me:
 - Introduction
 - Literature review
-- Formulate research question
+- Formulation of the research question
-- Formulate sub-questions (with Oscar)
+- Formulation of sub-questions (with Oscar)
-- Write about sub-questions 2 and 4 in detail
+- Elaboration on sub-questions two, three and four
+- Re-writing sub-question 4, as we changed our approach after group members left

 ### Research Paper
 My contributions to the research paper have been broadly spread out and significant.
-My contributions ranged from writing detailed chapters, to general layout, grammar and consistency.
+My contributions ranged from creating the file and its structure in the first place, to writing detailed chapters, to refining grammar and consistency.
 The research paper can be found here.

 The following contents of the research paper have been made by me:

 ### Other efforts
 Throughout the whole project, I kept notes of each meeting in order to record them for possible questions and obscurities later on.

+Obviously, I also kept my part of the Jira board up to date and documented my work for other group members there.

-## Diganostics of the learning process
+## Diganostics of the learning process (what would I do better)
+We definitely learned how important it is to review and check other group member's work, as we realized a couple of weeks into the minor that the csv file we had been working with contained faulty values.
+We could have avoided this by reviewing Oscar's code before working with the file.
+However, luckily the changes from the corrupted values were not too high so that the first interpretations we got were not  misleading our project and we could continue where we left off.

+## Evaluation using STARR
 As a User Experience Design student, I have only had short experiences with coding and programming so far.
 In order to extend them and learn more about statistics and data visualization, I chose this minor.

 As I have not had much background knowledge on the topic, the minor started with a lot of new information to take in.
 It was difficult for me to get an idea of how to start.
 I quickly realised that even though I was not sure about things, I had to just do them in order to improve and learn.
 Since then, my understanding of how data science works and how to approach it grew constantly.

-Early on, our team had a change of approach: Instead of predicting the thresholding algorithm with input features like the user score, we focused on predicting the user score with other features.
-Then we could select the thresholding algorithm that scored the highest user score.

-We learned the hard way how important it is to review and check other group member's work, as we realized a couple of weeks into the minor that the csv file we had been working with contained faulty values.
-We could have avoided this by reviewing Oscar's code before working with the file.

-## Evaluation using STARR